lapistacherie/website/src/content/products/everyday-gourmet/cashews-crispy-and-fresh-indian-cashew-nuts.md

     image: "cashews-1.jpg"
 ---

-Cashews offer an array of health benefits due to their nutrient-rich composition.
+Benefits: Cashews offer an array of health benefits due to their nutrient-rich composition.
 They are excellent source of healthy fats, proteins, dietary fibre, vitamins and essential minerals.

 Store in cool and dry place away from sunlight.
 Keep airtight.